 The Colombian cuisine is mainly influenced by indigenous food as well as Spanish and African cooking styles.
 The typical Colombian dishes vary depending on the regional climate and the fruit and vegetables available in season.

 Many traditional dishes contain maize, rice, potatoes or cassava as well as meats and seafood.
-Tropical fruits such as mango, papaya, passionfruit, guava, dragon fruit or lulo (fruit with a citrus flavour) are available throughout the country.
+Tropical fruits such as mango, papaya, passionfruit, guava, dragon fruit or lulo (a fruit with a citrus flavour) are available throughout the country.

 Typical Colombian food and drinks include:

 - Tamales: South American corn or rice cakes that are filled with chicken, vegetables or even sweet fruits

 - Arepa: maize flatbread, a common snack usually baked or grilled and often eaten with avocados or meats, sometimes split open and stuffed with a variety of fillings

 - Arequipe: caramel sauce similar to dulce de leche and made with sweet milk and sugar